 - The slide must have the dimensions 1920x1080.

 - Include the name of the event, date, time, and and a relevant image.

 - Please use one of the following designs* to create your sign in Powerpoint or Keynote.
 Please note that you will have to unzip the Keynote file(s) after download.
 Please email Rebecca Walters with any questions or concerns.

 * If you alter the template or font colors please use the MIIS Color Scheme in your design.

 Off Campus Publicity

-Off-campus publicity must be approved by the Director of Student Services or the Assistant Director of Student Life Activities.
+Off-campus publicity must be approved by the Assistant Dean of Student Services or the Assistant Director of Student Life Activities.
 All publicity should clearly state that the event is student club-sponsored.
 If you plan to issue a press release for your event, you must follow the rules outlined in the Press Release Policy.